phaserjs/phaser/README.md

 The 1.1 release was a massive under-taking, but we're really happy with how Phaser is progressing.
 It's becoming more solid and versatile with each iteration.
 Here is what's on our road map for future versions:

-Version 1.1.4 ("Kandor")

-* Enhance the State Management, so you can perform non-destructive State swaps and persistence.
-* More advanced tile map features.
-Better support for advanced Tiled features.
-Proper support for DAME tilemaps.

 Versions 1.2 ("Saldaea")

 * Integration with the p2.js physics system.
+* Enhance the State Management, so you can perform non-destructive State swaps and persistence.

 Beyond version 1.2